DeSciL/Qualtrics/Panel/Panel.md

      https://qualtrics.com/SE?Q_CHL=gl&Q_DL=xxxxxxxxxxxxxxx_yyyyyyyyyyyyyyy_MLRP_#accessCode#

-After having completed the survey or experiment, an exit code (aka redemption code) is displayed on the last page.
+After having completed the survey or experiment, an exit code (aka redemption code) is displayed on the last page of your survey.
 The worker has to transfer this exit code with copy & paste back to Amazon Mechnical Turk.
 This procedure is not very sophisticated.
 However, it turned out to be very robust and easy to understand for turkers.
 In the following, we describe how we setup our panel files.
 Of course, this can also be done manually without the scripts we provide.